Travel

 Palm Jumeirah

-• Take a tour of the Dubai Marina.
+• Enjoy a scenic tour of Dubai Marina with its impressive skyline.

-• Take a boat ride down Dubai Creek.
+• Take a traditional boat ride along Dubai Creek for a unique perspective of the city.

-• Take a 4X4 jeep safari through the dunes.
+• Experience a thrilling 4×4 jeep safari through the desert dunes.

-• If your budget allows you to sleep at least one night in the famous 7-star Burj al Arab hotel.
+• If your budget allows, indulge in a night at the world-famous 7-star Burj Al Arab hotel.

 Related Articles